How to Help Someone Struggling with PTSD

 The next step you want to take is to start a dialogue.
 PTSD isn’t an easy thing to deal with.
 It involves heavy emotions and thoughts that you have to be brave enough to face.

-To begin a meaningful conversation with the person who is suffering from PTSD, you need to create an environment where you can talk about anything.
+To begin a meaningful conversation with the person living with PTSD, you need to create an environment where you can talk about anything.
 Put your feelings out there.
 Address what you’re dealing with, and give the other person the opportunity to talk as well.

 It’s not going to be easy to talk about PTSD, but make sure you do.
 Once you start this dialogue, you can move on to figuring out what to do about it.